joshua-zingale/ucr-chatbot-pathway-program/project-plan/README.md

 # AI Tutor

 **Objective**: Implement an LLM based AI tutor and the web interface for interacting with it.
-The interface will enable students to elevate their sessions to a human tutor for a human to human messaging that will help answer questions and verify the information given by the AI tutor.
+The interface will enable students to elevate their sessions to a human tutor for human-to-human messaging that will help answer questions and verify the information given by the AI tutor.

 **Keywords**: *Retreival Augmented Generation, Language Model, Web Development, Data Management, API Integration.*